EXPLORING THE CCCC PENSION PLAN

-The total of Employer, Employee and Voluntary contributions cannot, by law, exceed the lesser of 18% of the Members earnings or the maximum dollar amount set by CRA annually.
+The total of Employer, Employee and Voluntary contributions cannot, by law, exceed the lesser of 18% of the Members earnings or the maximum dollar amount set by the Canada Revenue Agency annually.

-The following choices of investments are available to plan members:
+The following investment options are available to plan members:

-The Plan receives Quarterly Performance Reports from its consultant, Proteus Performance Management, regarding the investment choices available in the Plan.
-The performance of the funds is compared to benchmarks for that investment class in order to ensure that the investment options are performing as set out in the Statement of Investment Policies & Procedures.
+The Plan receives Quarterly Performance Reports from its consultant, Proteus Performance Management.
+The performance of the funds is compared to benchmarks for that investment class in order to ensure that the investment options are performing as set out in the Plan's Statement of Investment Policies & Procedures.

-The Trustees have engaged the services of KPMG to conduct the annual audit and express an opinion on the financial statements of the CCCC Employee Pension Plan.
-Recent financial statements for the Plan are provided below for your information.
+The trustees have engaged the services of licensed public accountant to conduct the annual audit and express an opinion on the financial statements of the CCCC Employee Pension Plan.
+Recent financial statements for the Plan are provided below.